The time for replacing the thermostat has arrived and you should know how to do it properly.

 In addition to red, green, and white wire, this type of thermostat also has blue or yellow wire for cooling.

-You can see these thermostats on HVAC devices that can both cool and heat.
+You can see these thermostats on HVAC devices that can cool and heat.

-The only thing you have to pay attention to here is to connect the blue or yellow wire to Y – a lot of people get lost here, so stay focused.
+The only thing you have to pay attention to here is to connect the blue or yellow wire to Y – many people get lost here, so stay focused.

 It’s a bit harder than the previous types of thermostats we mentioned, but just pay attention to that blue or yellow wire.